 \section{Introduction}

 The Cox-Ingersoll-Ross (CIR) process and the constant elasticity of variance (CEV) process have been used extensively in financial applications such as the modelling of interest rates, default rates, and stochastic volatility, e.g. Duffie et al. \cite{Duffie1, Duffie2} and Alfonsi and Brigo \cite{AB}.
-As a result, the study of strong approximation schemes and positivity preserving strong approximation schemes for CIR and CEV processes has received a great deal of attention in the literature.
+As a result, the study of strong approximation schemes and positivity-preserving strong approximation schemes for CIR and CEV processes has received a great deal of attention in the literature.
 We mention here the works of Alfonsi \cite{Alf1, Alf2}, Berkaoui et al. \cite{BBD}, Alfonsi and Brigo \cite{AB}, Dereich et al. \cite{Dereichetal}, Neuenkirch and Szpruch \cite{NS}, and more recently, Bossy and Olivero \cite{BO}, Chassagneux et al. \cite{CJM}, Hefter and Herzwurm \cite{HH}, Hefter and Jentzen \cite{HJ}, and Cozma and Reisinger \cite{CR}.
 The literature on this topic is vast and interested readers can refer to the references within the above-mentioned works.

-In this article, we study a positivity preserving strong approximation scheme of the so-called {\it alpha-CEV process} and the {\it alpha-CIR process}.
-This class of models was first studied in the context of continuous state branching processes with interaction or/and immigration, see for example, Li and Mytnik \cite{LiMytnik}, Fu and Li \cite{FuLi}.
-The alpha-CIR process was recently introduced to mathematical finance literature in Jiao et al. \cite{JMS, JMSS, JMSZ} to model sovereign interest rates, power and energy markets and stochastic volatility.
-The authors in \cite{JMS, JMSS, JMSZ} argues that this family of models can capture persistent low interest rate, self-exciting, and large jump behaviours exhibited by sovereign interest rates and power markets.

-The alpha-CEV process and the alpha-CIR process extend the classic diffusion CEV and CIR processes by introducing jumps which are governed by a compensated spectrally positive $\alpha$-stable L\'evy process for $\alpha \in (1,2)$.
-To be specific, given a positive initial point $x_0$ and $\gamma \in [\frac{1}{2},1)$, we consider the non-negative solution to the following stochastic differential equation (SDE),
+In this work, we study a positivity-preserving numerical scheme for an CEV process with the addition of jumps which are governed by a stable process.
+More specifically, given initial point $x_0>0$, $\gamma \in (\frac{1}{2},1]$ and $\rho \in ( 1 - \frac{1}{\alpha},1]$, we consider the non-negative solution to the following stochastic differential equation